📄 You can download PDF version for better readability

 \begin{equation} R(t+1) = \hat A R(t) \end{equation}

-Now we can see that the PageRank RR we want to calculate is actually the principal eigenvector of matrix A^\hat A with eigenvalue 11.
+Now we can see that the PageRank we want to calculate is actually the principal eigenvector of matrix with eigenvalue .

 The probability calculation is repeated for several iterations until convergence is achieved, that is